mskf3000/Tutorials-and-Cheat-Sheets/SSH.md

     ￼sudo chmod 700 ~/.ssh/

+### A fix for weird Vagrant (VirtualBox) hangs.

+If for some reason your Vagrant installed VirtualBox hangs when you SSH into it. reinstall the DKMS stuff like this.
+First uninstall it like this:

+    sudo aptitude remove virtualbox-dkms

+Then reinstall it by running this command:

+    sudo aptitude install virtualbox-dkms

 ***

 *SSH (c) by Jack Szwergold; written on September 15, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*